jondot/hygen/hygen.io/docs/quick-start.md

 This creates a project-local `_templates` folder for you at your source root with two helper generators that saves you time:

 * `hygen generator new generatorName` - builds a new generator for you
-* `hygen generator with-prompt new generatorName` - the same as before, only this one will be prompt driven.
+* `hygen generator with-prompt generatorName` - the same as before, only this one will be prompt driven.

 [[info]]
 |###### Template Locality